DSI-FDI/final-project/dsi_milestone_4.md

 # Final list of changes and priorities

-We have created a list of stuff to improve in the future of our application.
+We have created a list of stuff to improve in the future of our application:

-- [LOW] Allow to change the navigation route depending on the user intentions (like staying longer time) or how does the girl feel.
+- **[LOW]** Allow to change the navigation route depending on the user intentions (like staying longer time) or how does the girl feel.
-- [MEDIUM] Allow to cancel a reservation depending on a new plan.
+- **[MEDIUM]** Allow to cancel a reservation depending on a new plan.
-- [LOW] Record all the previous dates of the user.
+- **[LOW]** Record all the previous dates of the user.
 And show statics in the screen so the user can know how was the date, get statistics and further recommendations to develop the users dating abilities.
+- **[LOW]** Replace map in navigation view with estimated time of arrival.
+- **[HIGH]** Refine the sentences to allow for a more open-ended conversation.
+- **[LOW]** Display a the date’s profile picture in the information page.
+- **[LOW]** Possibility to customize some more the app.
+- **[LOW]** Being able to pause the app in the middle of a date.